How to write a crowdfunding press release

 • Who: Let readers know who you are.
 Describe how your values are connected to the cause.
 Make a personal connection with your readers.

 • When: How long will the fundraiser last?
-When do you hope to reach your goal or complete your project?
+When do you hope to reach your fundraising goal or complete your project?

 • Where: Which communities will be directly affected or improved by your fundraiser?